linode/developers/hugo/content/game-servers/left-4-dead-2-multiplayer-server-installation.md

 ## Install SteamCMD and Left 4 Dead 2

-{: .note}
+{{< note >}}
 >This guide requires additional libraries which are not included in our standard [SteamCMD Guide](/docs/applications/game-servers/install-steamcmd-for-a-steam-game-server).
 This guide includes standalone configuration instructions for SteamCMD.
 If you have already followed our SteamCMD installation guide, you can skip to step 4.
+{{< /note >}}

 1. From your user's home folder, download SteamCMD into its own directory: